Close Menu

 • Is the warranty offered by the dealer or directly by the motor/battery brand?

 Why do test rides matter?
-This is a crucial step when buying an electric bike to get a feel for the bike before purchasing.
+This is a crucial step when buying an electric bike: get a feel for it before purchasing.

 Buying online vs. local shops.
 Everything is accessible online; however, you can ask all the questions about the bike when purchasing directly from a dealer, and assess their service quality.

-This is a topic most of us don’t check, and unfortunately, a small number of dealers would not be entirely transparent when selling their products.
+This is a topic most of us don’t check, and unfortunately, a small number of dealers aren’t entirely transparent when selling their products.

 If you are unsure about the laws governing your area: